wilsonliaows/docs/features/wildcard.md

 # Using wildcards to search or filter

-In some triggers and actions, you can use wildcards to search and filter items.
+In some triggers and actions, you can use wildcards to search or filter items based on naming pattern.
+For example, listing all files in a folder that filenames contain a specific text.

 Wildcards are characters, such as asterisk (\*) or question mark (?), that can be used to substitute any other character in a search.
 This is how to use them:

 ## Asterisk (\*)
 Use the asterisk (\*) as substitute for zero or more characters.
 For example, if you are looking for files with filename contains the text “report”, type the following: